ebake310/HFLUX_Py/README.md

 - In your terminal execute the command: `pip install requirements.txt`
   - You should see the packages being installed
   - Or you can individually install each of these packages
   - You might also need to install PyInstaller.
-Use the command 'pip install pyinstaller'
+Use the command: `pip install pyinstaller`
 - Change directory into the Python Folder

 # 💻 GUI Preparation 💻: